nulogy/design-system/docs/catalog/components/text-input.md

 ```

 ### Size
-Whenever possible input match the width of the input field with expected length of the input.
+Whenever possible match the width of the input field with the expected length of the input.
 If that is not possible fill the entire width of the container.

 ##### Related

-## Realted components
+## Related components
 [Form](/components/form)
 [Select](/components/select)
 [Checkbox](/components/checkbox)